 Opinion: Putting your vaccination status on your dating app profile is a boner-killer

-While vaccine solutions are being rolled out in some parts of the world, there’s obviously still a lot of variation in where countries are at in terms of their experience of Covid-19.
+While vaccine solutions are helping us to visualise life after the pandemic, there’s obviously still a lot of variation in where countries are at in terms of their experience of Covid-19.

-We know that sex didn’t stop during lockdown, but there were more barriers than normal to connecting with other guys, getting together and getting off.
+We know that sex didn’t stop during lockdown or social distancing restrictions, but there were more barriers than normal to connecting with other guys, getting together and getting off.